prigya-goyal/Topsis-Prigya-102313061/README.md

-# TOPSIS Python Package
+# TOPSIS

-This project implements the **TOPSIS (Technique for Order Preference by Similarity to Ideal Solution)** method as a command line tool.
+This project implements the **TOPSIS (Technique for Order Preference by Similarity to Ideal Solution)** method in three forms:

+1. Command Line Tool
+2. Python Package (PyPI)
+3. Web Application using Streamlit

 TOPSIS is a multi-criteria decision making technique used to rank alternatives based on their distance from an ideal best and ideal worst solution.

 ---

+## Part-1: Python Package
+The TOPSIS algorithm is packaged and published on PyPI.

 ## Installation